-(vii) check to see if the individual has a PAD or other Wellness Plan and preferred contacts in PSYCKES.
-Staff shall obtain consent as required to access the full view of the PAD, Wellness Plan, or preferred contacts.
+(vii) check to see if the individual has a Psychiatric Advance Directive (PAD) or other Wellness plan and preferred contacts in PSYCKES.
+Staff shall obtain consent as required to access the full view of the Psychiatric Advance Directive, Wellness Plan, or preferred contacts.
 In the event of incapacity or emergency circumstance, staff may temporarily access a PSYCKES clinical profile, for the limited purposes authorized by this section and in accordance with PSYCKES policy or as authorized by other policy, law or regulation.
 If the individual does not have PAD, clinical staff shall provide a copy and explanation of a PAD.
 If the individual chooses to complete a PAD, it shall be placed in their chart.

-- (6) Screening requirements on admission.
-The following screenings shall take place on admission and documented in the individual's chart: - (i) All individuals shall be screened for suicide risk using a validated instrument.
-Positive screens shall be followed by a suicide risk assessment by a licensed professional trained in assessing suicide risk. - (ii) Each hospital shall have policies regarding violence risk screening and assessment.
+(6) Screening requirements on admission.
+The following screenings shall take place on admission and documented in the individual's chart:

+(i) All individuals shall be screened for suicide risk using a validated instrument.
+Positive screens shall be followed by a suicide risk assessment by a licensed professional trained in assessing suicide risk.

+(ii) Each hospital shall have policies regarding violence risk screening and assessment.
 All individuals shall be screened, and the hospital policy shall describe a process for subsequent assessment and intervention in the case of a positive screen.
-As part of the screening, all individuals shall be asked about access to firearms or other weapons. - (iii) All individuals above the age of 12 shall be screened for substance use using a validated instrument.
-Positive screens shall be followed by an assessment by a licensed professional who is familiar with working with individuals who have a substance use disorder or CASAC. - (iv) A determination shall be made as to whether an individual has complex needs.
+As part of the screening, all individuals shall be asked about access to firearms or other weapons.

+(iii) All individuals above the age of 12 shall be screened for substance use using a validated instrument.
+Positive screens shall be followed by an assessment by a licensed professional who is familiar with working with individuals who have a substance use disorder or CASAC.

+(iv) A determination shall be made as to whether an individual has complex needs.
 Social Determinants shall be considered when making treatment and disposition decisions.

-(c) Discharge[s] Requirements.
+(c) Discharge Requirements

-- (1) All discharges shall be conducted in accordance with the provisions of section 29.15 of the Mental Hygiene Law, in a form and format designed by the [O]office. - (2) The discharge plan shall be developed through shared decision making in a person-centered process.
-The discharge plan shall reflect individual strengths and level of social support and address psychiatric, substance use disorder, chronic medical, and social needs.
+(1) All discharges shall be conducted in accordance with the provisions of section 29.15 of the Mental Hygiene Law, in a form and format designed by the [o]Office.

+(2) The discharge plan shall reflect individual strengths and level of social support and address psychiatric, substance use disorder, chronic medical, and social needs.
 The plan shall also address relevant concerning information obtained from collateral sources of information.